Director for Community, Professional and Economic Development

-Community and Economic Development (CED) and the Extension family are an integral part of the University of Arkansas System Division of Agriculture.
+Community, Professional and Economic Development (CPED) and the Extension family are an integral part of the University of Arkansas System Division of Agriculture.
 The department is a vital link connecting the resources of the university to citizens in all 75 counties across the Natural State.
-The mission of CED is to strengthen Arkansas' resilient communities and businesses through research-based education.
+The mission of CPED is to strengthen Arkansas' resilient communities and businesses through research-based education.
 Programs include Leadership, Community, Business and Public Policy.

 The Public Policy Center provides timely, credible, unbiased and research-based information and education about public issues.
 Our goals are to: